su2code/su2code.github.io/_tutorials/compressible_flow/NICFD_nozzle/NICFD_nozzle_datadriven.md

 Similar to SU2, SU2 DataMiner uses a configuration file to store information regarding the type of fluid, the resolution of the training data set, and the hyperparameters of the networks.
 Running the script [0:generate_config.py](https://github.com/su2code/Tutorials/tree/master/compressible_flow/NICFD_nozzle/PhysicsInformed/0:generate_config.py) generates the SU2 DataMiner configuration used in this tutorial and is saved as a binary file named ```SU2DataMiner_MM.cfg```.

 ### 2. Generate Training Data
 The thermodynamic state data used to train the network for the data-driven fluid simulation is generated using the Helmholtz equation of state evalauted through the python module for CoolProp.
 The thermodynamic state data are generated on a density-static energy grid for the gas and supercritical phase between the minimum and maximum density of the fluid supported by CoolProp.
+The ranges for density and energy or pressure and temperature within which training data are generated can be manually specified.

 By running the script [1:generate_fluid_data.py](https://github.com/su2code/Tutorials/tree/master/compressible_flow/NICFD_nozzle/PhysicsInformed/1:generate_fluid_data.py) will generate the thermodynamic state data used for the training of the network and generate contour plots of the temperature, pressure, and speed of sound.
 The complete set of thermodynamic state data is stored in the file titled *fluid_data_full.csv*.
 80% of the randomly sampled fluid data is used to update the weights of the network during training, 10% is used to monitor the convergence of the training process, and the remaining 10% is used to validate the accuracy of the network upon completion of the training process.
 The complete data set contains approximately 2.3e5 unique data points.